AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

    enclosing compilation unit.]
 Similarly, the use of task or protected units also requires a Partition_Elaboration_Policy of Sequential.
 [This is to prevent race conditions during library unit elaboration.]
+   Similarly, the use of any subprogram which references the predefined state abstraction Ada.Tasking_Identification.Tasking_State (described below) as a global requires the Ravenscar Profile.

 3. A ''global_item'' occurring in a Global aspect specification of a task unit or of a protected operation shall not denote an object